Impaired Driving Laws

 The police can demand an oral fluid sample, if they reasonably suspect a drug is in a driver's body.
 Reasonable suspicion that the driver has drugs in their body can be developed based on objective facts, such as:

 - red eyes

 - muscle tremors

-If a driver tests positive on an oral fluid screening test, the positive result would confirm the presence of the drug and, combined with other signs of impairment observed by the police at the roadside, would provide grounds for the investigation to proceed further either by making a demand for DRE or a blood sample
+If a driver tests positive on an oral fluid drug screener the positive result confirms the presence of the drug and, combined with other signs of impairment or drug use observed by the police at the roadside, may provide grounds for the investigation to proceed further by making a demand for a blood sample.

 - Impaired driving

 - RCMP SFST and DRE

 - News Release: Canada takes action to legalize and strictly regulate cannabis

 - Legislative background: reforms to the Transportation Provisions of the Criminal Code (Bill C-46)

 - Cannabis laws and regulations